 In any event, the photographs of my visiting young cardinal (that are featured below) truly illustrate the physical features of a young cardinal's features which the article's author (Dan Harkins) describes.

-The latter image features the young cardinal sharing my peanut feeder with a couple of sparrows.
+The latter image features the young cardinal sharing my peanut feeder with a couple of house sparrows.

 "Because peanuts are high in fat, they are an excellent source of energy and calories, especially during cold winters, and they're ideal for birds to tuck away and store for another day.
 No matter what types of peanuts or peanut products you feed your backyard birds, you’re actually offering them a very nutritional treat," claims The Spruce.